A 30-Second Fix: How to Turn Off Text-to-Speech on iPhone?

 Part 2.
 How to Turn Off Text to Speech on iPhone

-Method 1: Turning Off Voice Over on iPhone
+Method 1: How to Turn Off Voice Over on iPhone

 Despite having a useful function, some users still show no interest in using text-to-speech features on the iPhone.
 Because, let us face it, the feature is not really essential for everyone.
 With that, if you are among those users who find the feature not useful, then here is a proper guide for you to turn it off.
 Please check the steps you need in order to make the process without complications.